moige-003/alx-system_engineering-devops/README.md

-script that switches the current user to the user betty
+switches the current user to the user betty